Tasman Peninsula: Coastline

 The rugged coastline has been the scene of a number of shipwrecks.
-Two large seagoing steamers have sunk after hitting the Hippolyte Rocks off its east coast - the Tasman in 1883 and the Nord in 1915.
+Two large seagoing steamers have sunk after hitting the Hippolyte Rocks off its east coast—the Tasman in 1883 and the Nord in 1915.
 Munroe Bight to the north of Cape Pillar is named after the former American barque James Munroe wrecked there in 1850.

 The Tasman Peninsula is well known for its rugged eastern coastline, and much of it is now the Tasman National Park.
+The geology of the coastline is predominantly limestone and Jurassic dolerite.
 At Eaglehawk Neck are many strange rock formations, including The Devils Kitchen, Tasman's Arch, Blow Hole and the Tessellated Pavement.
 Further south are the highest sea cliffs in the Southern Hemisphere, rising 300 m above the Tasman Sea at Cape Pillar.

 The peninsula has notable surf spots at Cape Raoul, Roaring Beach and Shipstern Bluff.

 A historical survey map is available which outlines the geology and vegetation of the Tasman Peninsula, Forestier Peninsula and south east from the Coal River.